learn-co-curriculum/dsc-fitting-a-logistic-regression-model-lab/README.md

 ### Warning: If you receive an error of the form "LinAlgError: Singular matrix"

-Stats models was unable to fit the model due to some Linear Algebra problems.
+Statsmodels was unable to fit the model due to some Linear Algebra problems.
 Specifically, the matrix was not invertible due to not being full rank.
 In layman's terms, there was a lot of redundant, superfluous data.
 Try removing some features from the model and running it again.

 ```python